robdy/robdy.io/src/pages/blog/2019-01-29-host-sfb-meetings-like-a-pro.md

   I recommend choosing `Mute all attendees` and `Block attendees' video`.
 Therefore, all the participants who join the meeting will be muted by default.
 They won't be able to speak until the audience is unmuted (see [participant actions](#participant-actions) to learn how to do this).

   **Note**: people who joined via phone will still be able to unmute themselves.
-  {:.message}

   IM (chat) is usually useful to confirm that people are able to hear you and can see the presentation.

-You can also check which setting is recommended for your scenario [on Microsoft KB article](https://support.office.com/en-us/article/change-participant-settings-for-skype-for-business-meetings-9175e297-de5f-43b2-8e0f-85cc05e24986){:target="_blank"}.
+You can also check which setting is recommended for your scenario [on Microsoft KB article](https://support.office.com/en-us/article/change-participant-settings-for-skype-for-business-meetings-9175e297-de5f-43b2-8e0f-85cc05e24986).

 ## During the meeting